All medicines, no matter what kind and what illness they are designed to treat, will have side effects, both good and bad.

 Higher PSA levels may result from growth in the size of the prostate, though the origin of these increased PSA’s is not always Benign Prostatic Hyperplasia.

-These side effects can be long lasting, even after patients stop taking the drugs, and can affect a man for years.
 This is why it is imperative to discuss any possible side effects with your doctor and do your research before deciding to go ahead with any prescription medication.

 Two of the most common types of medications your doctor may prescribe to help ease your BPH symptoms are alpha blockers and 5-alpha-reductase.
 As with any medication, not every man who takes these drugs will experience adverse side effects.